 Checking a chart by hand?
 All four of these need to be true:

-The classic mistake is mistaking a falling CHANNEL for a falling wedge.
-If the two lines run parallel — the price just sliding down a corridor — nothing is being squeezed, and there's no spring being loaded.
+The classic mistake is confusing a falling channel with a falling wedge.
+If the two lines run parallel—the price simply slides down a corridor—nothing is being squeezed.
 The wedge needs the pinch.

-We run the falling wedge over years of daily history for hundreds of stocks, simulate every trade with the exact rules this guide teaches, and publish what happened — winners, losers, and the average result.
-The numbers refresh after every nightly scan.
+We run the falling wedge over years of daily history for hundreds of stocks, simulate the declared entry and exit rules, and publish what happened—winners, losers, and the average result.
+The numbers are served from the latest completed published artifact.
+See how TradingPal backtests patterns for the full method and its confirmation limitation.

 Historical results of the simulated strategy described above (1986-12-19 – 2026-06-10), refreshed nightly — not a prediction.
 How we test →